kata-containers/kata-containers/kata-webhook/README.md

 ## How to build the admission controller

-First build the admission controller image and the associated Kubernetes yaml files required to instantiate the admission controller.
+First build the admission controller image and the associated Kubernetes YAML files required to instantiate the admission controller.

 ```bash